rakyll/globalconf/README.md

 If an EnvPrefix is provided, environment variables will take precedence over values in the configuration file.
 Set the `EnvPrefix` option when calling `globalconf.NewWithOptions`.
-An `EnvPrefix` will only be used if it is a non-empty string.
 Command line flags will override the environment variables.

 ~~~ go